 One of the reasons Ryman has created so much shareholder value over a long period of time is that we have a very capital-efficient business model.

-By the time we’ve sold the occupation rights to the apartments and townhouses in a new village, they’ve paid for the construction of those apartments and townhouses as well as the community assets and the care centre of that village.
-This means we are able to recycle our cash investment while establishing future recurring income streams.
+Key to our success has been our ability to recycle our cash investment in a village while creating a recurring income stream that grows over time.
+This means that by the time we’ve sold the occupation rights to the apartments and townhouses in a new village, it has paid for the construction of those apartments and townhouses as well as the community assets and the care centre of that village.
+We continue to target recycling our cash investment and establish future recurring income streams.

 The United Nations has described the ageing of the world’s population as unprecedented and unparalleled, and we are only just at the start of it.